LMaha/EcommerceTesting/README.md

 # EcommerceTesting
-This project demonstrate testing or ecommerce site with selenium and java
+This project demonstrate testing of ecommerce site with selenium and java